Search Comment Central

-Why Britain Needs a Bold Foreign Policy in the Caucasus
+Why Britain needs a bold foreign policy in the Caucasus

 On November 11, delegates descended on Azerbaijani capital, Baku, for the UN Climate Change Conference (COP29).
 Officials from the host nation have suggested that the event is a chance for warring countries around the world to observe a temporary truce, and the country’s president, Ilham Aliyev, is reportedly “working on the advancement of the peace agenda.”
 However, such claims stand at odds with Azerbaijan’s domestic behaviour in the weeks ahead of the summit, including its brutal crackdown on dissenters, and its recent belligerency in the Nagorno-Karabakh region with Armenia, where there is a real chance of fresh conflict.
 In a period during which the world is experiencing significant conflict, there is a refreshing opportunity here for the UK to facilitate improved relations.

 Last September, in developments largely eclipsed by deepening conflict in Ukraine and Gaza, Azerbaijan launched a military assault on the ethnic Armenian-controlled region, killing dozens and displacing more than 100,000 residents.
 Though border clashes have not been reported since the spring, efforts towards a peace deal are faltering.
-This has been exacerbated by Aliyev’s demands for constitutional change, and his regime’s ominous labelling of parts of Armenian as ‘Western Azerbaijan’.
+This has been exacerbated by Aliyev’s demands for constitutional change, and his regime’s ominous labelling of parts of Armenia as ‘Western Azerbaijan’.
 Azerbaijan, which has been ramping up defence spending, has faced no repercussions for its ruthless conduct and seems undeterred from waging another offensive.

 Previous efforts by the US, and the EU have failed to secure peace, while France’s financial support for Armenia - intended to level the playing field – is limited and has raised Azerbaijani suspicions.
 In contrast, the UK, which has developed a strong strategic partnership with Azerbaijan and has seen its bilateral trade increase by almost 9 percent in the past year, is well positioned to send a clear message that stability in the region is an important precondition for continued business investment and economic collaboration, especially in the energy sector.